zakariaGatter/xbps-hist/README.md

     <date>:
-        you can use simple form like 'YYYY-MM-DD' or human readable. see 'man date'
+        you can use simple form like 'YYYY-MM-DD' or human readable for see 'man date'
 ```

 ## Preview